mwegter95/employee-manager-app/README.md

 ## Description

-This repo contains an app for using a Inquirer as a command line interface for accessing an employee database.
+This repo contains an app for using Inquirer as a command line interface for accessing an employee database.
 The app uses node.js and mysql2 to keep a database of employees, and the user selects options in the command line.
 This is for U of M bootcamp challenge 12.
 Current functionality is detailed below.

 [ ] = empty checkbox
 [x] = completed checkbox